-A Total Solar Eclipse Is Coming in Late 2020 — Here's Where It Will Be Visible
+A Total Solar Eclipse Is Coming Next Month — Here's Where It Will Be Visible

 This year, we've seen incredible supermoons and a "ring of fire" eclipse, but this is a truly unique celestial event.
 While those of us in the United States won't be able to see this eclipse in person, folks in Chile and Argentina will have the chance to view this incredible astronomical event from lakes, hot springs, and one of Chile's most active volcanoes.
 Plus, with options to livestream the eclipse, we can all enjoy the magic of this natural phenomenon from the comfort of our homes.

 To fully experience the eclipse, you must stand within the path of totality — the moon's central shadow — which will be about 56 miles wide.
 On December 14, 2020, the path of totality will stretch across the Chilean Lake District and Argentina’s northern Patagonia region.
 It will begin at 1 p.m. local time on the west coast of Chile and end at 1:24 p.m. local time on the east coast of Argentina.
 The maximum eclipse will occur south of Neuquén, near Sierra Colorada, and last 130 seconds.

 2020 Total Solar Eclipse vs. the "Great American Eclipse"